slaclab/ml_xpfs/README.md

 If you find this repository or paper useful, please consider citing the following.

 - data: 10.5281/zenodo.6643621
-- paper: Chitturi, Sathya, et al. "A machine learning photon detection algorithm for coherent X-ray ultrafast fluctuation analysis."
-Structural Dynamics (2022): (accepted).
+- paper: Chitturi, Sathya R., et al. "A machine learning photon detection algorithm for coherent X-ray ultrafast fluctuation analysis."
+Structural Dynamics (2022).